Did a Person Write That, or Was it AI?

 You are not alone.

-A recent conducted by Stony Brook University researchers looked at the reviews of 20 hotels in Chicago, trying to distinguish between the experiences shared by humans on TripAdvisor and those generated by OpenAI’s ChatGPT.
+A recent study conducted by Stony Brook University researchers looked at the reviews of 20 hotels in Chicago, trying to distinguish between the experiences shared by humans on TripAdvisor and those generated by OpenAI’s ChatGPT.

 Nikita Soni, a Ph.D. student at Stony Brook, says, “When OpenAI launched ChatGPT in 2022, it took on 100 million users within just two months.
 Its reach was tremendous, and it found applications across several industries.
 Thousands of organizations are now using AI models like ChatGPT to generate code, provide explanations, educate people, and write emails, blogs, and academic essays.”
 All of which is to say — since these AI models are trained on content from the internet, and a lot of it is inaccurate, it has become increasingly important to distinguish a piece of text written by a human being from information generated by AI.